JuulSchnitzler/Estimating-CATE-using-the-meta-learners/README.md

 - **Datasets**: Simulated data, MIMIC-IV dataset, and randomized trial data.

 ## Repository Structure
-- 'External Validation/`: Contains the setup for training and saving models for external validation.
+- `External Validation/`: Contains the setup for training and saving models for external validation.
 - `MIMIC/`: Contains the setup for evaluating the performance of the meta-learners on the MIMIC-IV dataset, including pre-processing steps.
 - `RCT/`:Contains the setup for visualizing the results gained from the external validation.
 - `Simulation/`: Contains the different simulations as well as the implementations for the meta-learners (note: different implementations were shown due to the experimental approach of the research)